Presheaf automata: Higher-dimensional automata with counters

+The languages of HDAC and HDA are equivalent owing to Proposition~\ref{p:LanguagesOfCounters}.
+Languages of HDA are studied in~\cite{FJSZ_HDALang,FahrenbergJSZ24}.

-van Glabbeek has shown that (infinite) HDA are more expressive than Petri nets \cite{vanGlabbeek_Expressiveness}.
+Van Glabbeek has shown that (infinite) HDA are more expressive than Petri nets \cite{vanGlabbeek_Expressiveness}.
 His construction produces an HDA whose accessible part is finite only if the Petri net is safe.
-Here we show that finite-type HDACs subsume all Petri nets -- with the safeness assumption lifted.
+Here we show that HDACs of finite type subsume all Petri nets -- with the safeness assumption lifted.